bifravst/bifravst/docs/app/AWS.rst

 Example for :file:`.env.local`
 ------------------------------

-Below is an example for the contents of the :file:`.env.local` file:
+Following is an example for the contents of the :file:`.env.local` file:

 .. code-block:: bash